2024 - Best Nursing Schools in South Dakota

 MSN Program Length in South Dakota

 Program length can vary, but most MSN degrees take 2-3 years to complete.
-These graduate level degrees are designed around the busy working nurse, so they often offer flexible schedules, night classes, online courses, and more.
-It's wise to inquire with your school of choice to see what kind of options are available to you.
+These graduate-level degrees are designed around the busy working nurse, so they often offer flexible schedules, night classes, online courses, and more.
+It's wise to inquire with your school of choice to see what options are available to you.

 MSN Admission Requirements in South Dakota